Warning: contains major finale spoilers.

 David Tennant‘s character Tom killed his family.
 Why?
 Because he felt that they were his to kill, that his control over them was worth more than their lives.
 He felt threatened and he felt entitled.
 And in all of the most important ways, he didn’t feel anything at all.

-Having been inside Jess’ memories for episode two and Steve’s the week after, the finale gave us access to Tom’s.
-We saw his repeated lies, and his arrogant attempts to win favour and control others’ perception of him (repeating ‘I was a good husband.
-I was a good father’ so often he must have believed it).
+Having been inside Cush Jumbo’s character Jess’ memories for episode two and Matthew McNulty’s Steve’s in episode three, the finale gave us access to Tom’s.
+We saw his repeated lies, and his arrogant attempts to win favour and control others’ perception of him (repeating “I was a good husband.
+I was a good father” so often he must have believed it).
 We watched his discovery that Kate was about to leave him, his blank-faced preparations, and his actions on the night of the fire.
-Blessedly, the episode looked away from the girls’ murders, characteristically choosing restraint and taste over sensationalism.
+Blessedly, the episode looked away from the girls’ actual murders, characteristically choosing restraint and taste over sensationalism.